Responsible Bug Disclosure Policy

 Submitting a Report

-- Avoid automated testing — These are often noisy and disruptive.
+- Do not use automated testing — Automated tests are often noisy and disruptive.
 If you feel you can make a strong argument for running an automated scan, please reach out to our team first.

 - Don't cause more harm than good — Never leave a system in a more vulnerable state than when you found it.
 Any activity that degrades, damages, or destroys information or impacts the stability or user experience of our systems are not authorized.
 Any DDoS-style activity is prohibited.